 - Difference in population size and density in each province, which influences the rate of community transmission, may partially affect regional differences in prevalence of COVID-19 cases in long-term care homes, rather than the proportions of provincial/territorial populations 80 years or older living in these settings.

 - Given the vulnerability of residents in long-term care homes, the proper implementation of infection prevention and control policies is the most effective strategy to reduce overall rates of deaths in this population.

-- Policy measures to ensure the adequate staffing, the limitation of movement of healthcare workers between multiple sites, access to personal protective equipment and ensuring that staff know how to use it properly will also be key in helping to prevent the continued spread of COVID-19 and associated mortality in Canadian long-term care home residents.
+- Policy measures to ensure the adequate staffing, the limitation of movement of healthcare workers between multiple sites, access to personal protective equipment and ensuring that staff know how to use it properly are key in helping to prevent the continued spread of COVID-19 and associated mortality in Canadian long-term care home residents.

 Report published on the 18th April by Cheng Shi, Bo Hu, Menglong Feng and Gloria Wong

 - In Mainland China, the national ministries and commissions have issued and updated a package of guidelines and circulars to support long-term care.
 Those policies mandated a high level of cross-sectoral collaboration and prioritization of long-term care services for older people.